isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 The ``delayed-updates-limit`` parameter was introduced in Kea 1.9.4.
-It is used to enable or disable the use of the communication recovery procedure and controls server's behavior in the ``communication-recovery`` state which were introduced in the same release.
+It is used to enable or disable the use of the communication recovery procedure and controls server's behavior in the ``communication-recovery`` state which was introduced in the same release.
 This parameter may only be used in the load balancing mode.

-If the server is in the ``load-balancing`` state and it experiences communication issues with a partner (heartbeat or lease update fail), the server transitions to the ``communication-recovery`` state.
+If the server is in the ``load-balancing`` state and it experiences communication issues with its partner (heartbeat or lease update fail), the server transitions to the ``communication-recovery`` state.
 In this state the server keeps responding to DHCP queries but it does not send lease updates to the partner.
 The lease updates are queued until the